worldoptimizer/HypeMissingSelectors/README.md

 </style>
 ```

-*PS:* Some things can be done in pure Hype but this example is only there to demonstrate that now elements (Scenes, Layouts and Symbols) can be targeted by name if needed when using this little extension.
+*PS:* Many properties can be manipulated in pure Hype but this example exists to demonstrate that now elements (Scenes, Layouts and Symbols) can be targeted by name if needed when using this little extension.

 **Version history**\
 `1.0 Initial release under MIT-license`